justin-roche/serenade-mode/README.md

 ### serenade-helm-completion-frontend

 Sets the completion frontend to be used.
-Currently the only supported value is 'helm.
+The default value is 'helm.
 If nil, completion support is disabled.

 ### serenade-helm-M-x